jd1378/GuaranteedTaskRunner/README.md

 * `dependency` - the dependency passed to the task
 * `attempt` - current attempt at running the task
 * `nextTaskId`
+* `taskRunner` - the task runner instance that is running this task

 #### methods that you can override